A simple, biblical way for Christian women to overcome anxiety using this daily practice.

 I’m not perfect at all, and many days I have to go to the cross again and rely solely on God to lift me up, and start calling to mind Bible verses that have been imprinted on my memory through the practice of writing Scripture.

-Won’t you join me in Writing through the Word of God?
+Won’t you join me in Writing through the Word with a Scripture Writing Plan?

 To help you bring calm to your anxious heart through the power of God’s Word, I’ve created Write Through the Word.